Bunq lets you track and settle up group expenses – TechCrunch

 So if you have a Bunq Travel Card, Slice Groups are for you.
 If you have a Bunq bank account, joint accounts are for you.

-Revolut doesn’t try to reinvent the wheel either as you can only split individual card transactions with other users.
+Revolut doesn’t try to reinvent the wheel, either, as you can only split individual card transactions with other users.
 It could take a while to settle all transactions after a long vacation.
 Revolut also lets you create Group Vaults.
 Those are sub-accounts to put some money aside and invite other people to contribute.
 But only the admin can withdraw and spend money from those vaults.

 N26 has promised Shared Spaces so that you can create sub-accounts and share them with other people.
 But the feature isn’t live yet.

 Lydia’s take on group expenses works more like Bunq’s joint accounts.
 You can create sub-accounts and share those accounts with other people.
 Everyone can then top up that account and attach a payment method, such as a payment card or a virtual card in Apple Pay or Google Pay.
-You can also move expenses from one sub-account to another.
+You also can move expenses from one sub-account to another.
 When you’re back from vacation, you can associate your card with your personal Lydia account again.

-In addition to Slice Groups, Bunq is also launching a web interface to access your bank account.
+In addition to Slice Groups, Bunq is launching a web interface to access your bank account.
 It works a bit like WhatsApp’s web app.
 You scan a QR code with your phone and you can then control the mobile app from a desktop web browser.

 Bunq should also work better with Siri.
 You can now send money using your voice or change card settings.
 Finally, the startup has also made improvements to its business accounts with a few new features.
 For instance, you can now automatically put money aside to pay back VAT later down the road.